uofajillian/edx-documentation/en_us/xblock/source/concepts/fields.rst

   .. note:
     Field data related to all users is not the same as aggregate or query data.
-    The same value is shared for all users, and you cannot link associate specific actions to specific users.
+    The same value is shared for all users, and you cannot associate specific actions to specific users.

 ===========
 Block Scope